sudeepd/mvision-samples/README.md

+## MVISION api event use sample
-This is my personal project to explore McAfee's apis published at https://developer.mcafee.com.
+This is a project to explore McAfee's apis published at https://developer.mcafee.com.